 By understanding the history of our diverse community, we are better able to develop within it.
 The concepts explored provide students with a means to develop their ability to reflect and adapt to an ever-changing world.
 Students learn to investigate and communicate their findings, analyze important events, and assess the strength of arguments within their creative investigation.
 With a focus on fostering critical thinking skills and research practices, Ridley Orchard supports student’s capacity for conflict resolution and strengthens communication skills to help them achieve their goals.

 Learning how to make resources, such as maps and graphs, allows students to understand the people, places, and things they will be analyzing in their research.
 Visual data and information are an essential part of our Social Studies lessons as they contribute to both theoretical and practical comprehension from the student.
-Each year, students have the opportunity to learn what it means to be a responsible and active citizen of our school community and the various communities they belong to outside of school.
+Each year, students learn what it means to be a responsible and active citizen of our school community and the various communities they belong to outside of school.
 Within the Social Studies program, students learn the how and why they are part of many communities.
 Even more than that, they realize that they are members of both individual communities and, more significantly, a global society.

 Just as learning a new language allows us to participate in new communities, so too does coding.
 Children once expressed themselves through pen and paper; they now also desire to do so by designing applications, websites, and other access points into the digital world.
 Learning a new language and coding have much in common.
 Though coding itself may be relatively new as a subject at such a young age, language is not.
 This self-expression works similarly to reading and writing any language spoken in the world today, and the benefits of such multilingual education are well documented.
 Ridley Orchard combines unplugged coding and technology-based coding for a well-rounded exploration of programming.